nicolasanelli/desafio-tecnico/README.md

 ## Structure

-The project has a layer structured API, that could be splitted into 3 main parts, web layer, application layer and domain layer;
+The project has a layer structured API, that could be splitted into 3 main parts, web layer, application layer and domain layer:

+- desafio
+  - web
+  - application
+  - domain

 ### Web layer